Glossary

 EDA

-Event-driven architecture is a software architecture paradigm that promotes the production, detection, consumption of, and reaction to events.
+Event-driven architecture (EDA) is a software architecture paradigm that promotes the production, detection, consumption of, and reaction to events.
 Event-driven architecture lets information flow between applications, microservices, and connected devices in a real-time manner as events occur throughout your business, instead of periodically polling for updates.

 EKS